-Made from the extract of a small melon grown in parts of Southeast Asia, monk fruit powder is reportedly 200 times sweeter than sugar.
-With zero calories and carbs, and the added benefit of a number of antioxidants, it can be a sweet deal for diabetics and dieters.
+Made from the extract of a small melon grown in parts of Southeast Asia, it zero calories and carbs, along with a number of antioxidants.
+That means monk fruit powder can be a sweet deal for diabetics and dieters.

 “It doesn’t affect your blood sugar,” Deville says.
 “It helps support insulin levels and glucose stability, and it’s high in antioxidants.”

 A calorie-free sugar substitute, stevia was one of the first popular sugar alternatives to hit the market.
-A powder derived from the ultra-sweet leaf of the stevia plant, it was used by the Guarani of Paraguay more than 1,500 years ago to sweeten food and medicine.
+A powder derived from the ultra-sweet leaf of the stevia plant.Stevia was used in Paraguay more than 1,500 years ago to sweeten food and medicine.
+Click To Tweet

 Up to 300 times sweeter than table sugar, stevia packets are showing up at some coffee shops.
 “Stevia is more analogous to artificial sweeteners, but it comes from nature, while those are made from chemicals in a lab,” Deville says.
 “It has no sugar molecules and therefore no glucose, but it has a bit of an aftertaste, which is the biggest drawback.”